drrajarameshd/rr/_posts/2025-9-30-rheumatoid-arthritis-tips.md

 RA treatment is a long journey, but **well-controlled RA means better quality of life** and less joint damage.
 Early diagnosis and correct use of DMARDs can prevent disability.

-> Trust your rheumatologist, follow your medicines, and avoid self-medication — especially with steroids.
+> Trust your doctor, follow your medicines, and avoid self-medication — especially with steroids.

 ---